Displayed prices are for multiple nights. Check the site for price per night. I see hostels starting at 200b/day and hotels from 500b/day on agoda.

 -

 I stayed there the first week they were open back in late September or early October.
 I have a review posted in the hotel section - very nice rooms all brand new.
 Nice restaurant that was still getting sorted out during my stay.
 Extremely friendly and helpful staff to you and your guests.
 Rooms similar size to Sandy Springs, there is no bath tub but an excellent large 3 sided shower with plenty of room for 2 or 3.
 There is no pool so the balconies are not as good as the pool side balconies of the Sandy Spring.
-My room faced the large construction project next door so basicaly no use
+My room faced the large construction project next door so basicaly no useable balcony.
+Not sure about the higher floors (I was on the 2nd floor) or the other side.
+Does have an in room safe large comfortable bed and a good reception and a good selection of channels on the TV.
+Of course it has the great Soi 13 location also.

 -